angelikrussi/printf/README.md

-#Printf is the C language function for making formatted prints.
-The same
+#Printf
-function is also available in PERL.
+Is the C language function for making formatted prints.
+The same function is also available in PERL.
 This document explains how printf works and how to design the right format specification for any occasion.
 In this project we implement the printf function coding it from scratch.